Dr Julia Crook

 Profile

-Previously I was part of the Integrated Assessment of Geoengineering Project, analysing Met Office Unified Model output to understand the effectiveness and side effects of a number of geoengineering options.
+After my PhD, I was part of the Integrated Assessment of Geoengineering Project, analysing Met Office Unified Model output to understand the effectiveness and side effects of a number of geoengineering options.
+I have given invited talks on this to the Royal Society and to the German environment agency.

 Research interests

-Understanding human influence on climate through use of computer modelling, and understanding how well climate models represent the real world.
+Understanding human influence on climate through use of computer modelling, understanding how well climate models represent the real world and understanding the drivers of extreme precipitation.

 <h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://environment.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>